Crime and personal safety

 Photography is a thorny area, which has been badly handled by many tourists over a number of years, especially with regards to the Himba, Herero and the San, where taking photos tends to dominate interactions to a worrying extent.
 The crass behaviour of some tourists who snap away without permission of the individuals concerned and with minimal interaction with them has led to difficult relations between some Namibian communities and tourists.
 Some Himba and Herero women in particular are now demanding payment for having their photo taken.
 Always ask permission if you wish to take a photo, and only after you have spent time in meaningful interaction with the person or people concerned.

-Electricity is 220 volts in Namibia, and three-pin round plugs are used, as in South Africa.
-You’re advised to bring an adaptor with you as they are hard to come by outside Windhoek.
+Electricity is 220 volts in Namibia, and large three-pin round plugs are used, as in South Africa.
+You’re advised to bring an adaptor with you; for sale in Johannesburg airport and in Windhoek, but hard to come by elsewhere in Namibia.

 Finding somewhere to access the internet will seldom be a problem in Namibia, even in quite remote areas, though in many parts of the country connections are often slow and the service is unreliable.
-A few internet cafés exist in Windhoek and Swakopmund – expect to pay around N$10/30min – and many hotels and hostels across the country have a PC or two available for guest use.
+A few internet cafés exist in Windhoek and Swakopmund and many hotels and hostels across the country have a PC or two available for guest use.
 However, in most accommodation, as well as in shopping malls and cafés, wi-fi is a more common means of getting online.
-In lodges, wi-fi is usually confined to the main building.
+In lodges, wi-fi is usually confined to the main building, and – understandably – the signal strength is usually fairly weak.

 In Windhoek and the larger towns you’ll find launderettes and dry cleaners.
 In addition, most hotels, lodges and guesthouses offer a laundry service, though this is obviously more expensive.

-A range of decent road maps, updated every few years, are widely available in specialist map shops and online in Europe and the US.
+A range of maps, updated every few years, is widely available in specialist map shops and online in Europe and the US.
 The bookshops in Windhoek and Swakopmund also stock a selection.
-The Namibian Tourist Board and most tour operators can supply you with the annually updated Roads Authority Map of Namibia, which also has details of many campgrounds.
-The Namibia Road Atlas, produced by Map Studio, is easy to use in book format, and includes street maps of various places.
-If you’re intending to go off the beaten track then the Tracks4Africa GPS map (and their new paper map) should be high on your shopping list (w tracks4africa.com).
+The Namibian Tourist Board and most tour operators can supply you with the annually updated Roads Authority Map of Namibia, which also has details of many campgrounds, but is not very useful.
+Better quality, however, is the Reise Know-How map, which is easy to read, includes almost all lodges, guestfarms and registered campgrounds, community or private, as well as marking petrol stations.
+This map alone is adequate for most self-drive visitors.
+If you’re intending to go off the beaten track, on the other hand, then the downloadable Tracks4Africa GPS map – which only works for Garmin GPS – and their new paper map should be high on your shopping list.
+You can download in advance or purchase the software in Namibia at somewhere like Radio Electronic.

 There is generally a high level of press freedom in Namibia, particularly in the print media.
-The country’s top newspaper, both in quality and circulation, is the mainly English-language (with some content in Oshiwambo) daily The Namibian (w www.namibian.com.na).
+The country’s top newspaper, both in quality and circulation, is the mainly English-language (with some content in Oshiwambo) daily The Namibian.
 The New Era is the state-owned daily paper.
 Several other dailies exist, including ones in Afrikaans and German, as well as several weekly papers and monthly magazines.
-There are over twnety private and community-owned radio stations, as well as the ten channels in different languages operated by the government- owned Namibian Broadcasting Corporation (NBC).
-Many guesthouses, hotels and lodges pay for the DSTV satellite package, which is based in South Africa, and predominantly offers a diet of South African and US channels.
+There are over twenty private and community-owned radio stations, as well as the ten channels in different languages operated by the government-owned Namibian Broadcasting Corporation (NBC).
+Many guesthouses, hotels and lodges pay for the DStv satellite package, which is based in South Africa, and predominantly offers a diet of South African and US channels.

 It is relatively quick and painless to change money at a bank, except at the end of the month, when queues can be substantial.
-You can also get a cash advance on your credit card on presentation of your passport.
-The main banks in Namibia are the South African Nedbank, Standard Bank and First National Bank, in addition to Namibia’s Bank Windhoek, which has 53 branches countrywide.
-Banking hours are usually Monday to Friday day 8.30am–3.30pm, Saturday 8.30am–noon.
+The main banks in Namibia are the South African Nedbank, Standard Bank and First National Bank (FNB), in addition to Namibia’s Bank Windhoek, which has 53 branches countrywide.
+Banking hours are usually Monday to Friday 8.30am–3.30pm, Saturday 8.30am–noon.

 Credit and debit cards are widely used to pay for goods and services in Windhoek and the major towns, especially Visa and MasterCard.
 American Express is less readily accepted.
 Credit cards are also generally accepted for mid- and high-end accommodation payments.
 Nearly all petrol stations, however, only accept cash, though this is beginning to change.
 Thankfully, petrol stations often have an ATM on the premises.